Jaye P. Morgan

-Jaye P. Morgan (born Mary Margaret Morgan; December 3, 1931) is an American singer, actress, and game show panelist.
+Mary Margaret Morgan (December 3, 1931 – August 24, 2026), known professionally as Jaye P. Morgan, was an American singer, actress and game show panelist.

 Early life

-Morgan was born in Mancos in Montezuma County in far southwestern Colorado.
+Mary Margaret Morgan was born in Mancos, Montezuma County, in far southwestern Colorado on December 3, 1931.
 Her family moved to California by the time she was in high school.
 Morgan had six siblings; five brothers and one sister.
-In the late 1940s, at Verdugo Hills High School in the Tujunga neighborhood of Los Angeles, she served as class treasurer (and got the nickname "Jaye P." after the banker J. P. Morgan) and sang at school assemblies, accompanied by her brother on guitar.
-She was married briefly to Michael Baiano from 1954-1955.
+In the late 1940s, at Verdugo Hills High School in the Tujunga neighborhood of Los Angeles, she served as class treasurer (and got the nickname Jaye P. after the banker J. P. Morgan) and sang at school assemblies, accompanied by her brother on guitar.

 Career

 Morgan was not the only vocalist in her family.
 Three of her brothers were also singers.
 From top: Duke, Dick, and Charlie with Jaye P., for a 1959 appearance on The Jimmy Dean Show.

 In 1953, Morgan made a recording of "Life Is Just a Bowl of Cherries" issued by Derby Records, which made it to #26 on the U.S. Billboard record chart.
 Soon after, she received an RCA Victor recording contract, and she had five hits in one year, including her biggest hit "That's All I Want from You", which reached #3 on the chart.
-Other notable hits included "There's a Dream in My Heart" by Rolande Maxwell Young, "The Longest Walk" and "Pepper Hot Baby".
+Her other notable hits included "There's a Dream in My Heart" by Rolande Maxwell Young, "The Longest Walk", and "Pepper Hot Baby".
 After spending six years with RCA Victor, Morgan joined MGM Records in 1959.

 From 1954 to 1955, Morgan was a vocalist on the ABC television series show Stop the Music.
 In November 1955, the British music magazine, NME, reported that Morgan was the top female vocalist in the U.S. Cash Box poll.
 Beginning January 11, 1954, she was a featured singer on the Robert Q. Lewis Show on CBS-TV.

 In 1956, she had her own show, The Jaye P. Morgan Show, and made guest appearances on a number of other variety shows.
 She was a charter member of the Robert Q. Lewis "gang" on Lewis's weekday program on CBS, and was featured on a special episode of The Jackie Gleason Show in which Lewis's entire company substituted for the vacationing Gleason.
 In 1958, Morgan appeared on ABC's Pat Boone Chevy Showroom.
 On October 6, 1960, she guest starred on NBC's The Ford Show, Starring Tennessee Ernie Ford.